cvknage/betabuilder/README.md

 ## Setting version numbers automatically

-You can use betabuilder to set a build number using Git's `describe` system.
-In order for that to work, at least one `tag` must exist somewhere in the git hierarchy for the branch being built from.
+You can use betabuilder to set a build number using Git's `describe` system or Subversion's svnversion.
+In order for Git to work, at least one `tag` must exist somewhere in the git hierarchy for the branch being built from.

 Also, you are required to set your `CFBundleVersion` to `${VERSION_LONG}` inside your `Info.plist`.
 To accomodate manual builds, add a `VERSION_LONG` Build Setting to your app's Project, and treat it as you normally would your `Info.plist` version number.

-Once a tag is created and your App is configured, simply add this to your BetaBuilder config and it will use Git to generate the
+Once a tag is created (if using Git) and your App is configured, simply add this to your BetaBuilder config and it will use Git to generate the

+	config.set_version_number_svn = true

+OR

-	config.set_version_number = true
+	config.set_version_number_git = true

-It will generate a version number like: `1.0-15-g6b3c1bb`.
+It will generate a version number like: `build-3729` or `1.0-15-g6b3c1bb`.

+Git Tag Details:

 * *1.0* is the most recent tag
 * *15* is the number of commits since the tag was generated